xopxe/ros2_sync_time_service_ws/README.md

-# ROS2 time synchronization protocol
+# ROS 2 time synchronization protocol

-This a ROS2 node that helps provide time to embedded devices which dont't have a RTC or network connection to set own clocks.
+This a ROS 2 node that helps provide time to embedded devices which dont't have a RTC or network connection to set own clocks.
 This is useful for microcontrollers using Pico-ROS connected through serial links.

 The protocol itself is patterned after NTP.